2i2c-org/docs/index.md

 ## Community representatives

 Documentation for those serving as _Community Representatives_.
-These tend to cover technical, administrative, and collaborative processes for interacting with 2i2c's team on behalf of your community.
+These tend to cover technical, administrative, invoicing, and collaborative processes for interacting with 2i2c's team on behalf of your community.

 ```{toctree}
 :caption: Community representatives